mhrons/mhrons.github.io/docs/pv_smooth.md

 The rate of accumulation is expressed by (4) and (5) which are minimized by Δt during a working cycle T = 24 hours (in case of PV energy).
 The rate of accumulation is also expressed by the power demand during a solar gap.
 This results from the installed power of PVPP.

 Let us assume that PV power is proportional to the global solar irradiance GI [W/m2].
 In our experiment, the solar irradiance is intercepted by a planar panel 20cm x 16cm on the earth’s surface at latitude=48.2°N, longitude=17.1°E, and the plane of incidence is elevated by 47°, south-oriented.
-Based on the proportionality between the PV power p(t) and the measured GI(t), we substitute the signals p(τ), s(τ+Δt) in (1) by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart.
+Based on the proportionality between the PV power p(t) and the global irradiance GI(t), we substitute the signals p(τ), s(τ+Δt) in (1) by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart.
 After substituting, the expression (1) computes the time course of specific accumulated energy GX(t) [Wh/m2] by the filter.

 ## Ideal smoothing (IPLPF)
 We simulated the operation of ideal predictive PV smoothing (IPLPF) by means of LPF excited by the exact future signal GI(t+Δt) where GI(t) is measured and the time advance Δt (given by the LPF group delay) eliminates the filter’s time lag.
 In theory, such a "ex post" simulated smoothing would minimize the accumulation of energy by the filter.
 This analysis aims to establish the theoretical potential and affordability of PV smoothing.
 The numeric experiment is based on the measured solar irradiance over a period of 1 year, assuming contemporary prices of Lithium-Ion accumulators and EDLC supercapacitors.
 The measured GI time series eventually allows to calculate the specific accumulator’s capacity [Wh/m2], its specific power [W/m2], specific energy throughput [Wh/m2/day], [Wh/m2/year] requested by the IPLPF smoothing.
 Based on the accumulators’ specifications and prices as of 2021, the corresponding accumulation costs have been calculated.
 The simulation proved that the IPLPF is definitely worthwhile with the German power purchase tariff and PV feed-in tariff in 2021.
 The ideal smoothing costs are substantially lower than the difference between purchase tariff and PV feed-in tariff (assuming that the smooth PV infeed partially compensates for the distribution costs).
 The simulation suggests an affordable smoothing model for a hybrid small-scale PV plant, and foresees a future smoothing technology for large-scale PV plants.
-### Smoothing by IPLPF vs by LPF
+### Smoothing by IPLPF vs LPF
 Global irradiance GI measured (legend meas), filtered GI, and specific accumulated energy GX by LPF (legend lp) and by IPLPF (legend aavg0):
 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}
 ![PV Logger](img/GX_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='right';"}